Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Emergent AdS /CFT

-The three-dimensional Newton constant $G_3$ is not an independent input but is fixed by requiring that the emergent geometry reproduce the Brown-Henneaux central charge $c = 3\ell_\mathrm{AdS}/2G_3$ with $c \sim N^2$ from the Virasoro calculation eq.~(\ref{eq:c_from_fusion}).
+Finally, we note that the three-dimensional Newton constant $G_3$ is not an independent input.
+It is fixed by requiring that the emergent geometry reproduce the Brown-Henneaux central charge $c = 3\ell_\mathrm{AdS}/2G_3$ with $c \sim N^2$ from the Virasoro calculation eq.~(\ref{eq:c_from_fusion}).
 This gives